rschristopher/ischristtrue.com/src/ancient-views/index.md

 What are the fruits of these activist movements?

-Modern progressive will claim that all the rights women now enjoy are due to this activism, completely ignoring that human rights and dignity were all due to a prior generation's Christian ethic (the very rights that modern activism is eroding).
+Modern progressive will claim that all the rights women now enjoy are due to their activism, completely ignoring that human rights and dignity were all due to a prior generation's Christian ethic.
-The modern activists have instead brought us wide-scale chemical castration, genital mutilation, normalization of sexual deviance (making one's sexual desire an idol), and the dismantling of knowable truth, to name but a few of the nihilistic fruits.
+The modern activists have instead brought us wide-scale chemical castration, genital mutilation, normalization of sexual deviance (making one's sexual desire an idol), and the dismantling of knowable truth, to name but a few of their nihilistic fruits.

-This is a clear regression into ancient sexual idolatry, where once dormant spirits are resurfacing as principles of worship.
+This is a clear regression into ancient sexual idolatry, where once dormant spirits are resurfacing as objects of worship.